RISHABH-PAWAR/RAG-based-Legal-Assistant/README.md

 ```

 🧪 Evaluation

-Retrieval and generation quality are evaluated using RAGAS.
+-Retrieval and generation quality are evaluated using RAGAS.
-Scores and datasets are available in RAGAS-dataset/.
+-Scores and datasets are available in RAGAS-dataset/.

 👤 Author
 Rishabh Pawar